Who is Behind the Exodus Project?

 Anne Hromadka was the curator and brains behind Exodus”, the first among the various Exodus Project exhibitions, displayed in the spring of 2015 at Shulamit Gallery (now Shulamit Nazarian Gallery) in Venice, California, as well as the co-curator for the Jerusalem Bienniale.
 As an independent curator and arts management consultant, she’s also been the director for various art galleries while independently launching exciting new projects for Los Angeles based artists.
 For more, see AMH Art Advisory.

-Michael Phillips is Carol Es’ partner of nearly 18 years.
-He has been assisting her behind the scenes in nearly all her endeavors.
-His support has been invaluable, from his hands-on service of building, lifting, lugging, prepping, framing, and driving to listening, planning, consoling and being a reliable strategist.
-Michael is also an artist and a writer and Carol’s main inspiration in life.
-See mjpbooks.com for more information on Michael’s writing, or listen to his monthly podcast on This is Not a Test.com.
+Hannah Phillips is Ayin’s partner of nearly 25 years.
+She has been assisting behind the scenes in nearly all their endeavors.
+Her support has been invaluable, from her hands-on service of building, lifting, lugging, prepping, framing, and driving to listening, planning, consoling, and being a reliable strategist.
+Hannah is also an artist and a writer and Ayin’s main inspiration in life.
+See hannah.is for more information on Hannah’s life.

 Georgia Freedman-Harvey was the co-curator for the Jerusalem Bienniale.
 She has worked in the museum and art community for over 30 years and has served as an adviser to private art collectors, foundations and executors on the organization.
 She has curated numerous exhibitions in California and abroad and is currently the curator of the Platt/Borstein Galleries of the American Jewish University.
 She was a 2012 Picerne Foundation Artist Outreach Grant recipient and is currently active in the Jewish Artists Initiative, ArtTable and the Surface Art Association.